 Our Board of Directors

 Originally from Florida, Alexa received an A.B. in Psychology at Harvard College.
-Upon graduation, she worked as a trader at Morgan Stanley on their Proprietary Trading Desk before leaving to be the Head of Business Development at Drop.io, a venture backed start-up in NYC.
-She enrolled in Harvard Business School in the fall of 2008 only to take a leave of absence shortly after to launch LearnVest and pursue her dream of bringing financial literacy to millions of people everywhere.
+Upon graduation, she worked as a trader at Morgan Stanley on their Proprietary Trading Desk before leaving to serve as Head of Business Development at Drop.io, a venture backed startup in NYC.
+She enrolled in Harvard Business School in the fall of 2008, but took a formal leave of absence shortly after to launch LearnVest.

 Theresia has been with Accel Partners since 1999.
 She focuses primarily on internet and software investments with specific interest in Vertical Search/Media, online media, advertising and security.
 Theresia has worked in the computer and communications industries since the late-1980’s as an entrepreneur, consultant and venture investor.